unilad homepage

 This, Foord explained, is not anatomically possible.

-As we mentioned before, it originates in the Skene's glands, also called the periurethral glands, and these are also important in how the fluid is ejected, so it doesn't originate in the vagina.
+As mentioned before, it originates in the Skene's glands, also called the periurethral glands, and these are also important in how the fluid is ejected, so it doesn't originate in the vagina.

 Squirting means you have a weak pelvic floor

-The logic to this myth is something like because the muscles in the pelvic floor are weak they are unable to contain fluid when someone orgasms, but this is incorrect.
+The logic to this myth is something like, because the muscles in the pelvic floor are weak, they are unable to contain fluid when someone orgasms, but this is incorrect.

 To put it simply - it takes strong, responsive muscles to be able to send liquid shooting out at high pressure.